 Aside from my own little tantrum late on Christmas Eve night, when we still had a few more hours of hosting to go and my lack of sleep was getting to me, it all went quite nicely.
-We ended up skipping the broccoli and my chocolate almond torte, as babysitting took more time than I thought.
+We ended up skipping the broccoli and my chocolate almond torte on our proposed menu, as babysitting took more time than I thought.
 Did you know babies eat every few hours?
 And every feeding comes with a proper burping and cuddling and change, meaning that each go-round takes about an hour and a half, too?
 Luckily he's fantastically cute and coo-y and the sweetest little thing ever.
 Much more worthy of our time than silly broccoli or desserts.

 + + +